 It is important to get an estimate of costs locally first.
 Then, you must compare the total cost, including the surgeon’s fee, anaesthetist’s fee and hospital fees.
 Sometimes there will be other costs, such as synthetic implants.
 You should also factor in costs of having a partner or family member to look after you in the post-operative period.
 More than likely you will need assistance after surgery, so make sure you include the cost of flights, accommodation, meals, transport and so on for both you and your carer, if planning to go overseas.

 Unfortunately, in Asia, the term ‘plastic surgeon’ may be used by someone who is not in fact a plastic surgeon.
 In Australia, a plastic surgeon will have ‘FRACS’ (Fellow of the Royal Australasian College of Surgeons) as the qualifications after their name and it is easy to check whether your surgeon gained their FRACS in plastic surgery (and not another surgical subspecialty).
-Members of the Australian Society of Plastic Surgeons are all fully-qualified plastic surgeons.
+Members of the Australian Society of Plastic Surgeons are all fully-qualified Specialist Plastic Surgeons.

 We do not recommend people travel by plane for at least 2 weeks (ideally 6 weeks) after surgery.
 Medical tourism companies on the other hand, will recommend a 1-week stay in the country where the surgery is performed.
 If more accommodation is required, that will add to your costs of the procedure.

 Always.
 And this may not be the case if an overseas company is managing your care.
 You may be given the contact details of an assistant, who may not be familiar with what was done.
-In Australia and at Assure Cosmetic Centre, all plastic surgeons are directly responsible for their patients in the after-care period and are always contactable.
+In Australia and at Assure Cosmetic Centre, all Specialist Plastic Surgeons are directly responsible for their patients in the after-care period and are always contactable.